scrutinydebugger/scrutiny-demos/stm32f4_cmake/README.md

 ./scripts/build.sh
 ```

-Once built, the binary `build/Release/stm32_demo_tagged.[hex|elf]` can be flashed onto the device using a tool such a [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)
+Once built, the binary `build/Release/stm32_demo_tagged.[hex|elf]` can be flashed onto the device using a tool such as [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)

 ## Credit